zhwayne/WLTransitionKit/README.md

 Here is an example to demonstrate how to customize the transition animation.

-If we need to implement a flip transition animation.
-First, we can create an object and then implement the `WLTransitionAnimation` protocol.
+If we want a flip transition animation, we can create an object and then implement the `WLTransitionAnimation` protocol first.

 ```objc
 @interface WLTransitionFlipAniamtor : NSObject <WLTransitionAnimation>